ZannyM/ZannyM/README.md

 <h1 align="center">Hi 👋, I'm Zanny Athalia Maholobela</h1>
 <h3 align="center"> A passionate Software Developer | Aspiring java Developer</h3>

-- 🔭 I’m currently working on **The Gaming Leaderboard API will allow users (players) to participate in a game, track their scores, and be ranked on a leaderboard**

 - 🌱 I’m currently learning **MERN stack**